mintzelim/do-the-thing-tech/blog/01-how-adhd-affects-task-management.md

 - **Start with one micro-step** — pick your most avoided task today and break it down to the single smallest physical action.
 Write that.
 Ignore the rest of the task for now.
 - **Add a time buffer to your next estimate** — whatever you think it'll take, add 25%.
 Track what actually happens.
 Most ADHD brains find reality lands close to the buffered estimate.
-- **[INTERNAL LINK: anchor → /free-adhd-task-management-tools]** Explore the free tools built for ADHD task management — some are designed specifically around the initiation and working memory challenges covered in this post.
+- **Explore [free tools](https://dothething.tech/blog/free-tools-2026) built for ADHD task management** — some are designed specifically around the initiation and working memory challenges covered in this post.
-- **[INTERNAL LINK: anchor → /adhd-morning-routine-no-motivation]** If mornings are where the system collapses first, the Minimum Viable Morning post covers that specifically.
+- **Create a [minimum viable morning](https://dothething.tech/blog/adhd-morning-routine-no-motivation-1) routine** — If mornings are where the system collapses first, the Minimum Viable Morning post covers that specifically.

 The architecture change is cumulative.
 Each external support you add reduces the load on the internal systems that ADHD makes unreliable.